You are here

 Painting a picture of a "typical" high school dropout is not an easy task.
 However, researchers from the Center for Social Organization of Schools and Johns Hopkins University, identified four categories under which nearly all reasons for students dropping out fit into.
 The "four broad classes of dropouts" comes directly from the work of Robert Balfanz.
-It is described in the paper "What Your Community Can Do to End Its Dropout Crisis: Learning From Research and Practice".

 - Life Events